StrataFoundation/strata/packages/docs/docs/getting_started.md

 ## Next Steps

-Interested in Learninng More?
-Continue on to take a deeper dive with more examples!
+Interested in Learning More?
+Continue on with the rest of the tutorial take a deeper dive with more examples!